top of page

 Permit C (Permanent Residency)

 For the C permit, the required level is usually B1.
-This level requires a higher degree of fluency and involves:
+This B1 language exam Switzerland requires a higher degree of fluency and involves:

 Swiss Nationality

-To apply for Swiss nationality, expatriates are generally required to have a B1 or higher proficiency in the language.
-In addition to language skills, you’ll need to demonstrate that you are well-integrated into Swiss society.
+To apply for Swiss nationality, expatriates must pass the Swiss citizenship language test at B1 or higher proficiency.
+In addition to language skills, you'll need to demonstrate that you are well-integrated into Swiss society.

 11 themes of the FIDE Exam